-4 Integration of probability distributions
+4. Integration of probability distributions

 In this section, we exclusively discuss the integration of probability distributions.
 While we could also use the qGAN loading, we use exclusively the exact loading method in this Section in order to isolate the integration step from the loading one.
 In particular, we look at the integration of one- and two-dimensional distributions.
-This procedure corresponds to the core of the work flow depicted in Fig. 1.